 You can read more about certification requirements in our blogs on Understanding Certification Requirements for Electronic Devices and Preparing for certification: Product Development.

-An experienced design firm will have a standards and regulatory certification expert who can provide important insights on the various certification and standards the product will have to comply with.
+An experienced design firm will have a standards and regulatory certification team that can provide important insights on the various certification and standards the product will have to comply with.

 Comprehensive test strategies should be concurrently developed with the product design plan to ensure best possible test coverage and product success.
 Make sure your design firm will have strong partnerships with accredited testing laboratories to make the testing and certification process as efficient as possible.